dylancdavis/github-actions/index.md

-This sentance contains a typo.
+This sentence does not contain a typo.